 My kids had no idea how to Chinese Jump Rope, and honestly, I had forgotten.
 Thank heavens for YouTube.
 In no time, we were bouncing around the driveway, trying to get the pattern down.
 It’s really a lot easier to learn by watching the game in action than it is reading about it.

 There are several different methods for doing Chinese Jump Rope, but my favorite video tutorial on YouTube can be watched here.

 This is one of those things that requires practically nothing, but a rope and kids, and it’s a total crowd pleaser!

 You can make up your own jump patterns and chants, or try the classics!
 Start simple – think hopscotch types of jump patterns.
 Wikipedia has some good guides for moves, patterns, and chants as well.

 This Chinese jump rope was made by following the beginner’s basic band tutorial, included in the Rainbow Loom kit.
 You can also watch tutorials online.

-My girls are constantly looking up YouTube videos on different methods for making rubber band bracelets.
+My girls are constantly looking up chinese jump rope videos and YouTube videos on different methods for making rubber band bracelets.
 I can’t believe all the creativity out there – so many options!

 Thank you to Mariel from ‘Or so she says…’, for this great tutorial.

 Here are a few more ideas for rubberband crafts and other kid friendly projects.